bfelch/bfelch.github.io/_posts/projects/games/updates/2019-02-05-snackrificial-chamber-programmer-art.md

 date: 2019-02-05 16:00:00 -0600
 youtube: CtadnriikNI
 ---
 I continue the remake by creating new models for the chicken, conveyor belt, and ritual circle as well as creating floor and wall tiles.
+These models replace all of the placeholder art created in the previous episode.

 <!-- more -->